numpy/numpy/doc/source/user/basics.performant_code.rst

 --------------

-``threadpoolctl`` is a library that provides utilities to control the behavior of thread pools in Python, including nested thread pools used by libraries such as BLAS and OpenMP.
+``threadpoolctl`` is a library that provides utilities to control the behavior of thread pools in Python, including other thread pools used by libraries such as BLAS and OpenMP.
-It allows you to avoid oversubscription of CPU resources when using multiple libraries that utilize thread pools.
+It allows you to avoid CPU oversubscription when using multiple libraries that utilize threads.

+For more details on ``threadpoolctl``, see the following resources:

 * threadpoolctl GitHub Repository: https://github.com/joblib/threadpoolctl